idaholab/moose/modules/optimization/doc/content/modules/optimization/examples/shapeOpt_Annulus.md

 is an Augmented Lagrangian method.
 This is the only TAO solver in MOOSE that has constraint support.
-The `taoalmm` subsolver is set with [!param](/Executioner/Optimize/petsc_options_iname) and [!param](/Executioner/Optimize/petsc_options_value). constraint support.
+The `taoalmm` subsolver is set with [!param](/Executioner/Optimize/petsc_options_iname) and [!param](/Executioner/Optimize/petsc_options_value).
 This example computes the objective function's gradient using finite differencing in TAO with the `petsc_options_iname` `-tao_fd`.
 Finite differencing only uses the forward problem's objective value and does not require an adjoint solve.
 `-tao_almm_subsolver_tao_type` and  `bqnktr` set the subsolver to the Bounded Quasi-Newton-Krylov Trust Region Method.